When should you redesign your logo?

 LOGO FORMULATION

 A logo communicates your identity.
-The mark of a good logo is legibility and strong brand recognition.
+A good logo is distinguished by legibility and strong brand recognition.
 How do you create a powerful symbol for your business?
-Good question.
-Let’s get started.

 RESEARCH YOUR LOGO

-Compare color palettes and the fonts used.
 Learn from successes and mistakes by analyzing what works and what doesn’t.

-SKETCH YOUR IDEAS
+SKETCH YOUR LOGO IDEAS

 Before opening Illustrator or Photoshop, grab some paper and doodle a few designs.
 This is how many professional designers develop their concepts.
-When creating the icon or Nike swoosh portion of your logo, don’t worry about typography at this point.

 INCORPORATING THE COMPANY MISSION OR MOTTO